transformrs/trv/examples/demo.typ

     ]

     #toolbox.pdfpc.speaker-note("
-      To create the presentation, we use Typst.
+      To create the presentation, we use Typest.
-      Typst is a new typesetting system that is similar to LaTeX.
+      Typest is a new typesetting system that is similar to LaTeX.

-      Here for example is a simple Typst document with one slide.
+      Here for example is a simple document with one slide.
-      The slide contains the text Hello
+      The slide contains the text Hello.

-      and a speaker note with the text This page contains Hello ")
+      It also contains a speaker note with the text This page contains Hello ")
 ]